jacobian/djangobook.com/chapter08.rst

         (r'^photos/', include('mysite.photos.urls')),
         (r'^about/$', 'mysite.views.about'),
     )

+(We saw this before in Chapter 6, when we introduced the Django admin site.
+The admin site has its own URLconf that you merely ``include()`` within yours.)

 There's an important gotcha here: the regular expressions in this example that point to an ``include()`` do *not* have a ``$`` (end-of-string match character)